top1944/duckuments/docs/atoms_30_learning_materials/40_duckiebot_modeling/10_basic_car_modeling-kin-and-dyn.md

 With these two conditions, it can be shown that $\dot y_A^r = v_w - c \dot \theta$.
 Hence, by imposing $\dot y_A^r = 0 \Rightarrow v_w = c \dot \theta$.

-Note: Liam, I have not verified this "it can be shown" too late for it now.
-Will do tomorrow.

 By using this condition in \eqref{eq:mod-dyn-equilibria2a} and \eqref{eq:mod-dyn-equilibria2b}, and combining with \eqref{eq:mod-dyn-equilibria2c}, we obtain the dynamical equations of a differential drive robot under the aforementioned non holonomic constraints:

 <!-- -->